gexinworks/NewsDownload/README.md

-# NewsDownload
+# NewsPdfDownload
-a simple python script to download news pdf from a range of URLs (helped by Haibo Li)
+A simple python script to download news pdf from a range of URLs (helped by Haibo Li)

 1.pattern.web is needed to download from url